Kazira/Kazira/README.md

 <h1 align="center">Hi 👋, I'm Edvalter da Costa Jamba</h1>
-<h3 align="center">An ICT:APPLICATION DEVELOPER,with experience in different Programming area,such as web developer with competencies in HTML, CSS, PHP,Vue.js, as well in C# and Java. passionate frontend and back-end developer.</h3>

 - 🌱 I’m currently learning **react,angular.**
 - 📫 How to reach me **edvalterjamba9@gmail.com**
 <p align="left">
 </p>